John Adams Becomes the First Vice President (1789)

 Source: https://www.loc.gov/resource/sn83045462/1909-04-21/ed-1/?sp=1&r=-0.062,0.112,0.316,0.447,0

-A U.S. Navy Douglas SBD-5 Dauntless bomber en route to strike enemy targets during the carrier raids on the Hollandia, New Guinea, area on April 21, 1944.
+A U.S. Navy Douglas SBD-5 Dauntless bomber soars toward enemy targets during the carrier raids on Hollandia, New Guinea.
+This mission, flown on April 21, 1944, was part of a massive Allied effort to reclaim the Pacific theater.

 Image via Wikimedia Commons, public domain